Frequently Asked Questions

 -Salvation has been provided through Jesus Christ and those who repent and believe in Him are born of the Holy Spirit, receive the gift of eternal life, and become the children of God.

-2. Do you talk about God in your intensives, online classes, etc.?
+2. Do you talk about God in your classes?

 3. Is it okay for students who aren't Christians to attend your events?